-- create, issue, incur, assume, become liable in respect of or suffer to exist any debt or liens; - consummate any merger, consolidation or amalgamation, or liquidate, wind up or dissolve, or dispose of all or substantially all of our or their respective property or business; - · dispose of property or, in the case of our subsidiaries, issue or sell any shares of such subsidiary's capital stock; - · repay, prepay, redeem, purchase, retire or defease subordinated debt; - · declare or pay dividends or make certain other restricted payments; - make certain investments; - enter into transactions with affiliates; - · enter into new lines of business; and - make certain amendments to our or their respective organizational documents or certain material contracts.
+- create, issue, incur, assume, become liable in respect of or suffer to exist any debt or liens; - consummate any merger, consolidation or amalgamation, or liquidate, wind up or dissolve, or dispose of all or substantially all of our or their respective property or business; - dispose of property or, in the case of our subsidiaries, issue or sell any shares of such subsidiary's capital stock; - repay, prepay, redeem, purchase, retire or defease subordinated debt; - declare or pay dividends or make certain other restricted payments; - make certain investments; - enter into transactions with affiliates; - enter into new lines of business; and - make certain amendments to our or their respective organizational documents or certain material contracts.

 The Credit Agreement also contains certain financial covenants that require us to maintain (i) a minimum amount of Annualized Recurring Revenue (as defined in the Credit Agreement) as of the last day of each fiscal quarter (which minimum amount increases through the fiscal quarter ending December 31, 2023) (the "ARR Covenant"), and (ii) Liquidity (as defined in the Credit Agreement) of at least \$10 million as of the last day of any calendar month.
-We were in compliance with these covenants as of June 30, 2021.
-In addition, pursuant to the First Amendment, until the consummation of a qualified IPO, we were required to maintain, in lieu of the ARR covenant, a minimum amount of Adjusted EBITDA, measured on a trailing twelve-month basis, as of the last day of each fiscal quarter (which minimum amount increases through the fiscal quarter ending December 31, 2023) (the "Adjusted EBITDA Covenant").
-Following the closing of the IPO, we are no longer required to comply with the Adjusted EBITDA Covenant.
+We were in compliance with these covenants as of September 30, 2021.

 The Credit Agreement also contains certain customary representations and warranties and affirmative covenants, and certain reporting obligations.
 In addition, the lenders under the Credit Facilities will be permitted to accelerate all outstanding borrowings and other obligations, terminate outstanding commitments and exercise other specified remedies upon the occurrence of certain events of default (subject to certain grace periods and exceptions), which include, among other things, payment defaults, breaches of representations and warranties, covenant defaults, certain cross-defaults and cross-accelerations to other indebtedness, certain events of bankruptcy and insolvency, certain judgments and Change of Control events.
-"Change of Control" is defined as (a) any "person" or "group" (as defined in Sections 13(d) and 14(d) of the Exchange Act) becoming the beneficial owner of 40% or more of the ordinary voting power for the election of our directors, (b) during any 24-month period, a majority of the members of our board of directors ceasing to be composed of individuals (i) who were members thereof on the first day of such period, (ii) whose election or nomination thereto was approved by individuals referred to in the foregoing clause constituting at least a majority of such board, or (iii) whose election or nomination thereto was approved by individuals referred to in the foregoing clauses (i) and (ii) constituting at least a majority of such board; or (c) at any time, if we cease to own and control 100% of each class of outstanding capital stock of each guarantor free and clear of all liens (other than certain permitted liens).
+"Change of Control" is defined as (a) any "person" or "group" (as defined in Sections 13(d) and 14(d) of the Exchange Act) becoming the beneficial owner of 40% or more of the ordinary voting power for the election of our directors, (b) during any 24-month period, a majority of the members of our board of directors ceasing to be composed of individuals (i) who were members thereof on the first day of such period, (ii) whose election or nomination thereto was approved by individuals referred to in the foregoing clause constituting at least a majority of such board; or (c) at any time, if we cease to own and control 100% of each class of outstanding capital stock of each guarantor free and clear of all liens (other than certain permitted liens).

-As of June 30, 2021, following the effectiveness of the First Amendment to the Credit Agreement and our borrowing of an additional \$12.5 million of debt under the Revolving Credit Facility in connection with such amendment, we had approximately \$22.4 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs) and approximately \$12.5 million of additional borrowings available thereunder.
+As of September 30, 2021, following the effectiveness of the First Amendment to the Credit Agreement and our borrowing of an additional \$12.5 million of debt under the Revolving Credit Facility in connection with such amendment, we had approximately \$22.4 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs) and approximately \$12.5 million of additional borrowings available thereunder.